gatechain/gatechain-docs/en/gatechain-wallet.md

 <br/>![](./images/22.png)</br>

 Note
 >1.Standard Account starts with gt.
-Transaction is  irrevocable from address with prefix “gt” and you can receive it safely.
+Transaction is  irrevocable from address with prefix “gt”.
+>
 >2.Transaction from Standard Account starts with IRREVOCABLEPAY --.Transaction with such prefix is irrevocable.
+>
+>**This type of transfer transaction is immediately effective and irrevocable.
+You can confirm and use it safely after receiving the transaction**

 - 7 ) View “Transfer Records” at account overview for this transaction record.